microsoft/BCTech/samples/SlowExtension/readme.md

 # Running the scenarios

+Use global search (alt-q) and search for the "Slow Code Examples" page (page 50100).

-Open page 50100, and it will explain how to run the scenarios.
+Once opened, the page will explain how to run the scenarios.